tmwnwes/333Arcade/README.md

 Dead hands cannot be used in a split

-Pass:

-Or Skip your turn
+Lastly you can Pass Or Skip your turn

 Winning the Game: